Welcome to Kumanomori Martial Arts

 Whether you practice at a recreational or competitive level, our program corresponds to World Karate Federation (WKF) standards.

-We are proudly Hamilton’s first dojo that practices karate in association with the provincial sport organization Karate Ontario.
+We are proudly Hamilton’s first dojo that practices karate in association with the provincial sport organization Ontario Karate Federation.

 The practice of Karate is divided into three basic areas: Kata, Bunkai and Kumite.